espressif/esp-idf/docs/en/migration-guides/release-5.x/networking.rst

            ESP_LOGI(TAG, "got ip:%s\n", ip4addr_ntoa(&event->ip_info.ip));

-Since ``ip4addr_ntoa()`` is a LwIP API, the esp-netif provides ``esp_ip4addr_ntoa()`` as a replacement, but the above method is generally preferred.
+Since ``ip4addr_ntoa()`` is a LwIP API, the esp-netif provides ``esp_ip4addr_ntoa()`` as a replacement.
+However, the above method using ``IP2STR()`` is generally preferred.

-IP addresses
+IP Addresses
 ^^^^^^^^^^^^

-It is preferred to use esp-netif defined IP structures.
-Please note that the LwIP structs will still work when default compatibility enabled.
+You are advised to use esp-netif defined IP structures.
+Please note that with default compatibility enabled, the LwIP structs will still work.

 *  :component_file:`esp-netif IP address definitions <esp_netif/include/esp_netif_ip_addr.h#L96>`

-Next steps
+Next Steps
 ^^^^^^^^^^

-Additional step in porting an application to fully benefit from the :doc:`/api-reference/network/esp_netif` is to disable the tcpip_adapter compatibility layer in the component configuration:
-``ESP NETIF Adapter`` -> ``Enable backward compatible tcpip_adapter interface`` and check if the project compiles.
+To port an application which may fully benefit from the :doc:`/api-reference/network/esp_netif`, you also need to disable the tcpip_adapter compatibility layer in the component configuration option.
+Please go to ``ESP NETIF Adapter`` > ``Enable backward compatible tcpip_adapter interface``.
+After that, check if your project compiles.

-TCP/IP adapter brings many include dependencies and this step might help in decoupling the application from using specific TCP/IP stack API directly.
+The TCP/IP adapter includes many dependencies.
+Thus, disabling its compatibility might help separate the application from using specific TCP/IP stack API directly.